Best Outdoor String Lights of 2021

 Our only real criticism for the Solatec is that the commercial-grade construction could be overbuilt for some people's desired use.
 For us, we appreciated their durability and that they could be set up once and never taken down.
 We liked the weatherproof consideration given to the male and female plug ends.
 The female end featured a cover that could close off the socket from outside moisture.
 The male plug was designed to create a weatherproof seal when stringing multiple strands together.
-Our set only arrived with one extra bulb, but with the durable plastic bulb and no failing unit upon arrival, we expect the extra to sit on the shelf for a long time before being put to use.
+Our set only arrived with one spare bulb, but since the bulbs themselves are made of durable plastic, we expect the extra to sit on the shelf for a long time before being put to use.

-The Brightown Outdoor G40 is the quintessential globe style outdoor model.
-Tight spacing of 25 lights in 25 feet, warm and cozy incandescent light, and easy hanging clips make this the tried-and-true outdoor lighting staple.
-Although not as long as some of the other lights we tested, the 12-inch spacing makes this a very satisfying installation.
-Each bulb is soft and low enough power that you can look directly at them without a blinding effect.
+The Brightown Outdoor G40 is the quintessential set of globe-style outdoor string lights.
+Tight spacing of 25 bulbs in 25 feet, warm and cozy incandescent light and easy hanging clips make this the tried-and-true outdoor lighting staple.
+Although not as long as some of the other strings we tested, the 12-inch bulb spacing makes this a very satisfying installation.
+Each bulb is soft and has low enough power that you can look directly at them without a blinding effect.
 In our light meter test, these were some of the dimmest lights; this might be a good or bad thing, depending on your use.
 Overhead in a pergola, they create a curtain of warm light that permeates the space.
 The hanging clips make gutter installation a breeze.
-Be gentle with their glass bulbs and try not to handle them too much once they've warmed up, as the incandescent filaments get more fragile when they are hot.
+Be gentle with their glass bulbs and try not to handle them too much once they've warmed up, as the incandescent filaments become more fragile when they are hot.

 Little innovation has been applied to the Brightown, but that doesn't keep them from being a great value.
 Many people want the low, warm light of the incandescent and the familiar diffraction of the glass bulb.
 These lights deliver on that expectation for a low price.
 Our package came with two replacement bulbs, although the Styrofoam egg-crate and cardboard packaging kept every bulb safe in transit.
 The glass bulbs are very delicate, and although we never broke any in testing, we know others haven't been as lucky in their installations.
 One of the big considerations on the Brightown is whether you will need more than 75 feet of overall length.
 Brightown recommends only connecting up to three strands in a chain to avoid overloading the wiring.